Post 36: A Nursing Home for Dad? - Six Practical Steps to Making a Difficult Decision

 "No!
 I promised her years ago that I would never put her in a nursing home!"

 Depending on work flexibility, insurance coverage, out of pocket costs, and availability, family members may be able to spend more time at home, hire home aides, install home care equipment, and obtain assistive devices to help them care for a loved one at home.
 At some point, even this extra help at home may not be enough for a family member to fully care for a loved one the way they would want their loved one to be cared for.
+This would be a good time to contact the loved one's primary care physician or local community resources such as the local Area Agency on Aging to request a a social worker or case manager referral.
+Medical social workers and case managers would be the experts in discussing various caregiving possibilities and facilities based upon a person's finances.

 A son or daughter (or any other family member) may ask, "I don't want to say this out loud, but this is getting harder and harder.
 I've been considering a nursing home for Dad, and I feel like I'm letting him down.
 What do you think I should do?"